-Honduras has a population of about 9.57 million.
-While the annual population growth rate has slowed since the 1990s, it remains high at 1.16%, primarily due to high birthrates (see p.
-3 of Sex and Gender) and a large reproductive-age population (over 51% of Hondurans are under age 24) despite high rates of emigration.
+Honduras has a population of about 9.52 million.
+While the annual population growth rate has slowed since the 1990s, it remains high at 1.3%, primarily due to high birthrates (see Sex and Gender) and a large reproductive-age population (nearly 50% of Hondurans are under age 24) despite high rates of emigration.
 About 60% of the population lives in metropolitan areas, mostly in and around Tegucigalpa and San Pedro Sula.
 In contrast to other Central American (CENTAM) nations with heavily populated coastal and lowland regions, Honduras' population concentrates primarily in western mountainous and central highland areas.
 Meanwhile, stretches of the northeastern